 Write a command byte 0001XXXX to the DAC select register to indicate the word to follow is written to the DAC serial interface, as detailed in Tables 1, 10, 17, and 18.
 Write the next 16 bits to the DAC interface register, as shown in Tables 17 and 18.
-Following the high-to-low transition of \overline{CS} , the data is shifted synchronously and latched into the input register on each falling edge of SCLK.
+Following the high-to-low transition of $\overline{\text{CS}}$ , the data is shifted synchronously and latched into the input register on each falling edge of SCLK.
 Each word is 16 bits.
-The first 4 bits are the control bits followed by 12 data bits (MSB first).
+The first 4 bits are the control bits, followed by 10 data bits (MSB first), followed by 2 sub-bits.
 See Figures 9-12 for DAC timing specifications.